aliadnani/todo-ci/README.md

 docker run -v $(pwd):/volume -it ghcr.io/aliadnani/todo-ci:latest /volume
 ```

 ![todo-ci](docs/todo-ci.gif)

-## Usecase
+## Use Case

-Integrate `todo-ci` in the ci/cd platform of choice for checking TODOs in code.
-If any overdue TODOs are found, a `1` exit code is emitted, hence failing ci/cd runs.
+Run `todo-ci` as part of your `ci/cd` runs to check for any outstanding TODOs in code.
+If any are found, a `1` exit code is emitted, hence failing the run.

+`todo-ci` is similar to [todo-or-die](https://github.com/davidpdrsn/todo-or-die) & [todo-macro](https://github.com/rgwood/todo-macro) but without the use of Rust macros and instead run as a seperate CLI tool.
+This allows `todo-ci` to be language agnostic and lets you run it in any any project using a langauge that supports comments.

 ## Installation